Skip to content

 Your card gives you access to:

-- can be used as a cash card across NTU’s campuses.
+• it can also be used as a cash card across NTU’s campuses.

 View the full list of Card Services FAQs together with the Terms and Conditions.